 Anything that explains your business to a potential customer is content.
 Anything you use to educate, inform or communicate with your customer is content.

 Made a billboard?
 That’s content.
 Posting an ad on Facebook?
 That’s content.
 Writing emails?
 Sending a receipt to a customer?
 That is content too!

-Types of Content (that sells)
+Types of content (that sells)

-A good, relevant blog: You can start by creating a blog that looks to help your customers understand the industry that you operate in or the product/service you are selling.
+You can start by creating a blog that looks to help your customers understand the industry that you operate in or the product/service you are selling.
 Having a blog doesn’t just portray you as an industry expert but also helps you promote your business.

 Identify what your small business wants to talk about and create valuable blogs that genuinely help solve a problem.